The Chart for Spectrum Pharmaceuticals Inc. (SPPI) Is Flashing Mixed Signals

-Spectrum Pharmaceuticals Inc. (NASDAQ:SPPI) went down by -5.82% from its latest closing price compared to the recent 1-year high of $10.57.
-The company’s stock price has collected -16.46% of loss in the last five trading sessions.
-Press Release reported on 09/18/20 that Spectrum Pharmaceuticals Presents Results in HER2 Exon 20 Insertion Mutations from Cohort 2 of the Poziotinib ZENITH20 Clinical Trial
+Spectrum Pharmaceuticals Inc. (NASDAQ:SPPI) went down by -0.88% from its latest closing price compared to the recent 1-year high of $10.57.
+The company’s stock price has collected -2.87% of loss in the last five trading sessions.
+Press Release reported 17 hours ago that Spectrum Pharmaceuticals to Report Third Quarter 2020 Financial Results and Provide Corporate Update

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.